v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 Database import options:

--ie, --ignore-errors Ignores all errors and tries to create as many as possible objects.
+-ie, --ignore-errors Ignores all errors and tries to create as many objects as possible.

 -is, --import-sys-objs Imports built-in system objects.
-This option causes the model to bloat due to the importing of unneeded objects.
+This option may bloat the model due to importing unnecessary objects.

 -ix, --import-ext-objs Imports extension objects.
-This option causes the model to bloat due to the importing of unneeded objects.
+This option may bloat the model due to importing unnecessary objects.

--cl, --comments-as-aliases Use objects comments as aliases.
-This option is takes effect on objects graphically represented in the database model.
+-cl, --comments-as-aliases Uses objects' comments as aliases.
+This option affects objects graphically represented in the database model.

--fo, --filter-objects [FILTER] Makes the import process retrieve only those objects matching the filter(s).
-The FILTER must be in the form type:pattern:mode.
+-fo, --filter-objects [FILTER] Imports only objects matching the filter(s).
+The FILTER must be formatted as type:pattern:mode.

--om, --only-matching Makes only objects matching the provided filter(s) to be imported.
-Those not matching filter(s) are discarded.
+-om, --only-matching Imports only objects matching the provided filter(s).
+Objects not matching the filter(s) are discarded.

--mn, --match-by-name Makes the objects matching to be performed over their names instead of their signature ([schema].[name]).
+-mn, --match-by-name Performs object matching based on their names instead of their signature ([schema].[name]).

--fc, --force-children [OBJECTS] Forces the importing of children objects related to tables/views/foreign tables matched by the filter(s).
-The OBJECTS is a comma-separated list types.
+-fc, --force-children [OBJECTS] Forces importing children objects related to tables/views/foreign tables matched by the filter(s).
+Provide a comma-separated list of types.

 Diff options:

 -ct, --compare-to [DBNAME] The database used in the comparison.
-All the SQL code generated is applied to it.
+All generated SQL code is applied to it.

--pd, --partial Switches to the partial diff operation.
-A set of object filters should be provided using the import option --filter-objects.
+-pd, --partial Switches to partial diff operation.
+Provide object filters using the import option --filter-objects.

--ff, --force Forces a full diff if the provided filters were not able to retrieve objects for a partial diff operation.
+-ff, --force Forces a full diff if the provided filters fail to retrieve objects for a partial diff operation.

--st, --start-date Matches all database model objects in which the modification date starts on the specified date.
+-st, --start-date Matches database model objects with modification dates starting from the specified date.
 (Only for partial diff)

--et, --end-date Matches all database model objects in which the modification date ends on the specified date.
+-et, --end-date Matches database model objects with modification dates ending on the specified date.
 (Only for partial diff)

 -sd, --save Saves the generated diff code to the output file.

--ad, --apply Applies the generated diff code on the database server.
+-ad, --apply Applies the generated diff code to the database server.

--np, --no-preview Don't preview the generated diff code before applying it to the server.
+-np, --no-preview Does not preview the generated diff code before applying it to the server.

--dc, --drop-cluster-objs Drop cluster-level objects like roles and tablespaces.
+-dc, --drop-cluster-objs Drops cluster-level objects like roles and tablespaces.

--rv, --revoke-perms Revokes permissions already set on the database.
+-rv, --revoke-perms Revokes existing permissions on the database.
 New permissions configured in the input model are still applied.

 -dm, --drop-missing Drops missing objects.
-Generates DROP commands for objects that are present in the input model but not in the compared database.
+Generates DROP commands for objects present in the input model but not in the compared database.

--fd, --force-drop-cols Forces the drop of missing columns and constraints.
-Causes only columns and constraints to be dropped, other missing objects aren't removed.
+-fd, --force-drop-cols Forces dropping missing columns and constraints.
+Only affects columns and constraints; other missing objects are preserved.

--rn, --rename-db Renames the destination database when the names of the involved databases are different.
+-rn, --rename-db Renames the destination database when the involved databases have different names.

--ns, --no-sequence-reuse Don't reuse sequences on serial columns.
-Drop the old sequence assigned to a serial column and creates a new one.
+-ns, --no-sequence-reuse Disables sequence reuse on serial columns.
+Drops the old sequence assigned to a serial column and creates a new one.

 Model fix options:

--ft, --fix-tries [NUMBER] Model fix tries.
-When reaching the maximum count, the invalid objects will be discarded.
+-ft, --fix-tries [NUMBER] Model fix attempts.
+When reaching the maximum count, invalid objects will be discarded.

 File association options:

--sw, --system-wide The file association to DBM files will be applied on a system-wide level instead of to the current user only.
+-sw, --system-wide Applies DBM file association system-wide instead of for the current user only.

--ff, --force Forces the mime type installation or uninstallation.
+-ff, --force Forces mime type installation or uninstallation.

 Config files creation options: